Winning in the Art Studio!

 I get into the studio nearly every weekday.
 (As much as I love art, weekends are for family)

-Everytime I go there, even if only to clean up, organise, or add a few marks to a work, I make sure I move forward.
+Even if only to clean up, organise, or add a few marks to a work, I make sure I move forward.
 I simply don’t quit.
 Little steps forward is how I’ve created a body of work that is meaningful to me.
 Click here to see my narrative realism works.

 Everything I make in the studio is not a “win” for me.
 The ones that don’t work for me are quietly put away in a stash where I review and learn from them.
 That’s the important thing about stuff-ups.
 You get to study them and learn for next time.